-A single edition of 100 was printed by Conveyor.
-Each copy was then hand-modified, given a unique front and back cover and various added content to interior pages.
+Single edition of 100 printed by Conveyor Studio.
+Each copy was then altered by hand, given a unique front and back cover and various added content to interior pages.

 Marshall McLuhan had plenty to say about the potential for an interconnected world.
 Information no longer is constricted to the linear nature of time the way it once was; the way we, as people, still are.
 As much freedom as the internet promises, we cannot break free of our own restrictions as human beings.
 As artificial intelligence becomes more real, how will this factor in to personal identity?